mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 The first time a pair of established companies clash it is normally due to one party expanding their business into the existing territory of another.
 This can be a physical territory, like delivery grounds and planetary resource tracts, or it can be a more figurative territory like similar styles of weapon research or type of clientele.
 One company looks at the expansion of the other and takes it as a threat to their ability to do business, which sparks the unpleasant relations between them.

 After a corporate conflict has begun, the next step for both sides is to start gathering intelligence on the other.
-Bribery and favour- dealing with the competition’s employees starts the cycle of ground level research, finding out what their new ‘enemy’ is all about.
+Bribery and favor- dealing with the competition’s employees starts the cycle of ground level research, finding out what their new ‘enemy’ is all about.
 What begins with innocent fact finding missions and pocket lining quickly changes into hiring professional spies to gather information illicitly.

 When spying missions reveal that a competitor is becoming a greater threat (or perceived as one), the corporate conflicts evolve from mere intelligence gathering to more direct maneuvers to gain leverage.
 Spies are no longer restricted to just reconnaissance; data theft and corruption being called upon to hinder opposing growth while stimulating the employer’s.
 Active marketing to the competition’s consumer or employee base rises to a primary advertising and recruitment scheme.
 Anything that causes the